Finding a home to swap or transfer

 HomeSwapper is easy

-- apply to us for permission to exchange by completing our application form
+- Apply to us for permission to exchange by downloading our pdf application form.

 If agreed, each tenant takes over the existing tenancy - this means you take on responsibility for any defects, repairs or renovations in your new home.

 Reasons a mutual exchange will not be allowed

 - The exchange could lead to overcrowding or under-occupation